-It goes without saying that the venue is a crucial part of the event, there are a lot of factors that need to be considered before you book the venue but the number one priority is that the venue suits the event that you are holding.
-The place might look amazing but if it is not practical then you will regret booking it.
-For example a friend of mine recently attended a conference on how technology can be used to market events, which was great except the venue didn’t have Wi-Fi and so the delegates couldn’t use social media to enhance their conference experience.
+It goes without saying that the venue is a crucial part of the event, there are a lot of factors that need to be considered before you book the venue, but the number one priority is that the venue suits the event that you are holding.
+The place might look amazing, but if it is not practical, then you will regret booking it.
+For example, a friend of mine recently attended a conference on how technology can be used to market events, which was great except the venue didn’t have Wi-Fi and so the delegates couldn’t use social media to enhance their conference experience.
 A silly mistake but one that discredited the purpose of the event.
-Having said that, the venue is not the most important part of organising an event, a lot of decisions should be make before the venue is even discussed .
-For example the objectives and the budget should be confirmed way before where and when is thought through.
+The venue is not the most critical part of organising an event, a lot of decisions should be made before the site is even discussed.
+For example, the objectives and the budget should be confirmed way before where and when is decided.

 So let’s assume that all the groundwork has been completed.
-You know why you are having the event and how much you have to spend, you have conducted some research on venues and you have a short list, so the next logical step is the venue visit.
-For assistants you may think that taking a day out of the office to go on a site visit isn’t necessary, especially if you are busy and have to be in the office to support your manager.
-Trust me it is necessary!
-If you have been tasked with running an event you have to see the venue before your company pays to use it.
-If the venue is inadequate for your guests who do you think this will reflect badly on?
+You know why you are having the event, and how much you have to spend, you have conducted some research on venues, and you have a short list, so the next logical step is the venue visit.
+For Assistants, you may think that taking a day out of the office to go on a site visit isn’t necessary, especially if you are busy and have to be in the office to support your manager.
+Trust me it is essential!
+If you have been tasked with running an event, you have to see the venue before your company pays to use it.
+If the venue is inadequate for your guests, who do you think this will reflect poorly on?
 It will be you as the event organiser.
 You must insist on visiting the venue before agreeing to use it!

 Here are ten things to consider when visiting a potential venue:

-- How many people are attending, a good estimate should suffice.
-At this stage you should be looking at the rooms to make sure the guests won’t be too cramped etc.
+- How many people are attending, a reasonable estimate should suffice.
+At this stage, you should be looking at the rooms to make sure the guests won’t be too cramped etc.